Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 > [!primary]
 >
-> Currently, the File Storage Service can only be accessed and managed via the Manila CLI.
+> Currently, the File Storage Service can only be accessed and managed via OpenStack CLI with the Manila plugin.
 Other interfaces will be supported in the future.
 >

 > [!tabs]